johncmerfeld/LSMTree/README.md

 Further tests were performed in other implementations

 </br>
-In folder inputs you can compile the file `createInput.cpp` using the command: </br>
+In folder inputs you can compile the file `createInput.cp` using the command: </br>

 ``` g++ -o createInput.cpp inputs
 ```
 You can run inputs as follows to create input files: